jtao22/PythonAI/README.md

 # Using data from Kaggle, trained model to predict if a patient has or does not have cardiovascular disease.
+Used 75% of data as training data, 25% as testing.
 Currently at 70% accuracy, trying to improve.